micha-p/sqldump/README.md

 #### Login-attack via credentials

 Establishing connections to databases is done by the standard library-functions.
-Trusting in code is required here.
+The trusted code has to prevent additional commands appended to manipulated credentials.

 # License